 Wielded by the anti-hero, Drizzt Do'Urden (pictured left), Twinkle and Icingdeath were both supposedly based on scimitars, and indeed the differences between them are only in the cosmetic appearance of the fittings, the blades and overall design are identical.

-In this hands on review of these recently discontinued swords, I will be taking a good look at these replicas from tip to jewelled pommel, and trying to determine why these Elven blades have been on the market for so long by a company that is notorious for rapidly changing its designs.
+In this hands on review of these discontinued swords, I will be taking a good look at these replicas from tip to jeweled pommel, and trying to determine why these Elven blades have been on the market for so long by a company that is notorious for rapidly changing its designs.

 Plus as a side note, well also try to figure out why the heck someone would name a sword twinkle in the first place... ;-)